 Endometriosis is an inflammatory disease

-Having the knowledge which foods can cause problems by triggering inflammation and making your symptoms worse will help you to avoid this issue.
-There are many foods that can cause inflammation and this will put your body under additional stress.
+Having the knowledge of which foods can cause problems by triggering inflammation and making your symptoms worse will help you to avoid or reduce this issue.
+There are a number of foods that can cause inflammation and this will put your body under additional stress.

 'I kept meaning to write and say thank you.
 Cutting wheat, dairy, and sugar out of my diet (about 80% of the time is all I can manage) has made a huge difference to my well-being already.